sequelize/sequelize/docs/docs/associations.md

 Project.hasMany(User, {as: 'Workers'})
 ```

-This will add the attribute `WorkersId` or `Workers_id` to User.
+This will add the attribute `projectId` or `project_id` to User.
 Instances of Project will get the accessors `getWorkers` and `setWorkers`.
 We could just leave it the way it is and let it be a one-way association.
 But we want more!
 Let's define it the other way around by creating a many to many association in the next section:

 ## Belongs-To-Many associations